binbashroot/aap_patroni/README.md

 AAP2.6+ in an HA config using Patroni

-1. Build your hosts to spec
+1. Build your AAP and Postgres hosts to spec
 2. Create a patroni "inventory".
 Refer to the [Patroni](./examples/patroni_inventory)
-3. Run deploy_pgcluster.yml playbook
+3. Run deploy_pgcluster.yml playbook against your patroni inventory
-4. Run deploy_haproxy.yml playbook
+4. Run deploy_haproxy.yml playbook against your patroni inventory
-5. Update your AAP installation inventory.
+5. Update your AAP installation inventory to use "localhost" for your pg hosts.
+This is NOT your patroni inventory.
 Refer to the example AAP 2.6 [inventory](./examples/aap26_inventory)
-6. Install AAP
+6. Run the AAP installation against your modified inventory

 Additional information:
 ETCD and Patroni are installed from an external Postgres yum repo